-The calling and called parties may divert the call to their voice-messaging mailboxes if both simultaneously press the divert softkey/button.
-The voice-messaging mailbox of the calling party would contain a portion of the outgoing greeting of the called party.
-Similarly, the voice-messaging mailbox of the called party would contain a portion of the outgoing greeting of the called party.
+The calling and called parties may divert the call to their voice mailboxes if both simultaneously press the divert softkey/button.
+The voice mailbox of the calling party would contain a portion of the outgoing greeting of the called party.
+Similarly, the voice mailbox of the called party would contain a portion of the outgoing greeting of the calling party.